Blue Idol Quaker Meeting House: Architecture and site

 The meeting house began as an L-shaped, timber-framed farmhouse with brick base and plaster infill, under a Horsham slab roof.
 The older south wing, now containing the main meeting room, retains square-panel framing and weatherboarding, with a tall window lighting the meeting space.
 The vernacular style and domestic scale are characteristic of early Quaker meeting houses, which typically avoided overtly ecclesiastical architecture.

 Inside, the three-bay meeting room preserves a gallery formed from the remnants of the original upper floor, with a panelled front accessed by a timber stair.
 The elders’ stand, fixed benches and other historic fittings survive, providing rare evidence of early Quaker internal arrangements.
-The building also contains a sixteenth-century coffin table, a fireplace with timber bressumer and several historic doors and joinery elements.
+The building also contains a sixteenth-century coffin table, a fireplace with timber bressummer and several historic doors and joinery elements.

 The 1930s extension to the north, by Hubert Lidbetter, is of brick at ground level with weatherboarding above and tiled roofs with brick stacks.
 It originally contained dining, kitchen and guest accommodation and continues in residential use.

 The meeting house stands in generous gardens with an orchard, sculptures and an interpretive trail relating to William Penn.
 To the north-west is a small medieval timber-framed hovel barn, restored in the early twenty-first century and used for children's meetings and exhibitions.
 There is an attached burial ground immediately south-west of the meeting house, as well as a detached burial ground about 350 m to the north-west, still in use.

+Woolven family

+Throughout the nineteenth century the Blue Idol was closely associated with the Woolven family, who served as long-term Quaker tenants and caretakers of the property.
+The Shipley parish tithe map of c.
+1839–1840 records the farmhouse as "The Blue Idiot Plot", occupied by Richard Woolven.
+By the 1851 census the property appears under the standardised name "Blue Idol", with Richard's son Edward Woolven (aged 15) living there with his mother and siblings.

+Although regular meetings for worship ceased in 1791, the property remained in Quaker ownership and the Woolvens continued to live at the Blue Idol as resident caretakers throughout the nineteenth century.
+When meetings for worship were revived in 1869, members of the Woolven family attended and helped to maintain the historic meeting room created under the Act of Toleration (1690).

+The Woolvens’ long residency contributed significantly to the preservation of the building during periods when local membership was small.
+Their presence also provides the earliest documentary evidence for the modern name "Blue Idol", which is securely attested by 1851 and probably in use at least a decade earlier.

 Name

-The origin of the name “Blue Idol” is uncertain and has attracted several explanations in local tradition and scholarship.

-The property was recorded under that name by 1869, when the meeting was revived after a period of disuse.

-One commonly repeated theory is that “Idol” derives from “Idle”, describing the meeting house when it stood unused for many decades following the discontinuance of worship in 1791.

-A second explanation links the name to the blue-grey limewash or pigment that once coloured the exterior plaster.
-In the 18th and 19th centuries, blue-tinged limewash was often produced by mixing inexpensive natural blue pigments or laundry blueing into the whitewash; this was a low-cost method of brightening or protecting rural buildings.
-Some writers have connected this with the so-called “blue paint tax” introduced in the early nineteenth century, which led householders to favour locally produced blue wash over taxed commercial paints, although there is no direct evidence that the Blue Idol's finish was affected by that duty.

-Another suggestion is that the name arose humorously or ironically among local villagers, contrasting the Quakers’ austere simplicity with the word “Idol”, which in Quaker theology symbolised material vanity and false worship.

-None of these explanations can be proven conclusively, but taken together they illustrate how folklore, linguistic change, and architectural tradition have shaped the distinctive title “Blue Idol” by which the meeting house has long been known.